 How to Fix Up and Renew Backyard Chairs

-METAL or WROUGHT IRON (Skill Level: Beginner to Intermediate): Metal chairs with scratches or rust spots can be taken care of by sanding the worst places with coarse or medium grit sandpaper.
-Wipe with a damp cloth, then apply a spray primer containing rust preventative.
-Once dry, give them two coats of exterior grade spray paint, waiting the recommended time in between coats.
-For ornate wrought iron chairs with cushions, remove the cushions first, or tape over them to prevent damage from overspray.
+METAL or WROUGHT IRON (Skill Level: Beginner-Intermediate): For scratched or rusted metal chairs, sand the worst places using coarse or medium grit sandpaper.
+Wipe with a damp cloth, then apply a rust preventive spray primer.
+Once dry, apply 2 coats of exterior grade spray paint, waiting the recommended time in between coats.
+For ornate wrought iron chairs with cushions, remove the cushions, or tape over them to prevent damage from overspray.
 A stiff wire brush will effectively remove any rust and stubborn dirt.
-Wipe thorough with a damp, textured cloth to remove small particles, or use a tack cloth before priming and painting.
-Spray paints come in basic colors, but can be found in textured, hammered, bronze or verdigris finishes, all of which are fairly easy to apply and give you a modern, traditional or vintage look.
+Wipe thoroughly with a damp, textured cloth to remove small particles, or use a tack cloth before priming and painting.
+Spray paints come in only basic colors, but can be found in easy-to-apply textured, hammered, bronze or verdigris finishes.

-WOOD or ADIRONDACK STYLE (Skill Level: Intermediate): Refurbishing wood chairs is not difficult, but it is time consuming due to the extra steps involved in preparing them for re-painting.
+WOOD or ADIRONDACK STYLE (Skill Level: Intermediate): Refurbishing wood chairs is not difficult, but it is time consuming due to the extra steps involved in preparing for repainting.
 First, wash the chair(s) with a no-rinse cleaner such as Dirtex or a deck prep product.
-If there is mold present, remove it with an oxygen-based cleaning solution.
+Remove any mold with an oxygen-based cleaning solution.
 Let dry thoroughly.
-Next, scrape off any loose paint, then sand the entire chair with a 150 grit paper until smooth.
+Next, scrape off all loose paint, then sand the entire chair with 150 grit paper till smooth.
 If there are any especially rough or splintered edges in the seat or arms, begin by using a coarse grit between 60-80, and switch to 150 grit to smooth out the surface.
 Vacuum and use a tack cloth to pick up any sawdust residue.

 Use a high quality exterior wood primer and apply one coat to entire chair.
 For extra protection, apply a second coat of primer to areas previously sanded down to bare wood.
 Follow with two exterior grade topcoats.
 If you’re super creative, think about painting a special design, or mix-and-match stencil designs to give your chairs a unique look.

 RATTAN or WICKER (Skill Level: Advanced): If you’ve got the know-how with lots of patience, a rickety or dirty rattan or wicker chair can be transformed into quaint, comfortable seating!
-Make sure you’re able to recognize the difference between rattan or wicker since renovation techniques will depending on the material – rattan is actually a type of wood while wicker refers to the natural materials used to weave the furniture, such as rushes, willow, or even bamboo or straw.
+Make sure you’re able to recognize the difference between rattan or wicker since renovation techniques will vary depending on the material .
+Rattan is actually a type of wood while wicker refers to natural materials used to weave furniture, such as rushes, willow, or even bamboo or straw.
 Rattan has a stronger core and will typically appear stiffer and much stronger than wicker.

 Like rattan, wicker should have heavy dirt pre-cleaned out of the weave.
 You can then use a garden hose to tackle the worst spots, followed by washing with a soft brush and mild soap solution, then rinsed.
 If mold is present, spray with a mild bleach solution and re-rinse.
 Dry thoroughly.
 Don’t neglect the underside of the furniture.
 Unless the piece has major damage, small areas where wicker has been broken or worked loose can be pushed back into place and/or re-glued using wood glue.
 As with rattan, spray paint will yield the best results using multiple light coats.
 Follow with a clear topcoat.